Asthestarsfalll/piri/README.en.md

 ## References

 This project is inspired by [Pyprland](https://github.com/hyprland-community/pyprland).
 Pyprland is an excellent project that provides extension capabilities for the Hyprland compositor, offering a plethora of plugins to enhance user experience.
-If you use Hyprland, we highly recommend trying Pyprland.